xpanvictor/ZecKit/README.md

 - Zcash is migrating from zcashd to Zebra (official deprecation in 2025)
 - Teams lack a standard, maintained devnet + CI setup
 - Fragmented tooling leads to drift, flakiness, and late-discovered bugs
-- ZecDev Launchpad productizes the exact workflow builders need
+- ZecKit productizes the exact workflow builders need

 ---